 The Bluestones Group does not believe there is any place in today’s world for slavery and human trafficking and in making this statement commits to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our businesses.

 We are committed to evolving our practices through all our group companies to combat slavery and human trafficking and to encourage the same principles and standards from our supply chain and business partners.

-No breaches of the Modern Slavery Act 2015 were reported in 2018 or have been previously.
+No breaches of the Modern Slavery Act 2015 were reported in the Bluestones Group in 2021 or have been previously.

-Bluestones Investment Group takes its responsibility for ensuring the risk of modern slavery and human trafficking is minimised across its supply chain.
-It achieves this through a combination of due diligence questionnaires for all suppliers and annual supplier audits.
+The Bluestones Group takes its responsibility for ensuring the risk of modern slavery and human trafficking is minimised across its supply chain.
+It achieves this through a combination of supplier due diligence questionnaires and annual supplier audits.
 The Group expects its staff to report concerns of non-compliance, no matter how trivial, in line with the established policies and procedures.

 Due diligence processes

-In order to identify and mitigate the risks associated with modern slavery and human trafficking, Bluestones Investment Group has adopted the following processes:
+In order to identify and mitigate the risks associated with modern slavery and human trafficking, the Bluestones Group has adopted the following processes: